-Lines 34 through 43 are a while link which reads 21 bytes of data from the the device one byte at a time and then list this data on the standard output (CRT).
+Lines 34 through 43 are a while loop which reads 21 bytes of data from the device one byte at a time and then list this data on the standard output (CRT).
 The data returned is the number of bytes in each packet, a time stamp, and a poll record header and it's parameters.

-Line 44 closes the file /dev/hil1.
+Line 44 closes the file /dev/hill.

-The results of using this program to read data from a Two-Button Mouse are similar to:
+The results of using this program to read data from an HP Mouse are similar to:

-An explanation for these results can be found in the section of this article entitled, "Description of the Data Returned by the Programs".
+An explanation for these results can be found in the section of this article entitled, "Description of the Data Returned by the Programs."